 - A1.
 The Project, Integrated Waste Management Facility (IWMF), is a Designated Project under the Environmental Impact Assessment Ordinance (Cap.
 499) (EIAO) and is currently governed by a Further Environmental Permit (FEP No. FEP-01/429/2012/A) for the construction and operation of the Project. - A2.
 In accordance with the Updated Environmental Monitoring and Audit (EM&A) Manual for the Project, EM&A works for marine water quality, noise, waste management and ecology should be carried out by Environmental Team (ET), Acuity Sustainability Consulting Limited (ASCL), during the construction phase of the Project. - A3.
-This is the 60th Monthly EM&A Report, prepared by ASCL, for the Project summarizing the monitoring results and audit findings of the EM&A programme at and around Shek Kwu Chau (SKC) during the reporting period from 1 June to 30 June 2023.
+This is the 20th Quarterly EM&A Report, prepared by ASCL, for the Project summarizing and concluding the monitoring results and audit findings of the EM&A programme at and around Shek Kwu Chau (SKC) during the reporting period from 1 April 2023 to 30 June 2023. - A4.
+The EM&A works for construction noise, water quality, construction waste, coral, marine mammal and White-Bellied Sea Eagle (WBSE) were conducted during the reporting period in accordance with the Updated EM&A Manual. - A5.
+Weekly site inspections of the construction works were carried out by ET to audit the mitigation measures implementation status.
+Monthly joint site inspections were carried out by ET and IEC. - A6.
+As confirmed with Contractor and Project Supervising Officer, no marine construction work will be carried out from March to December 2023 tentatively.
+An updated EM&A arrangement to propose the temporary suspension of water quality and line-transect monitoring from March to December 2023 was submitted to EPD on 21 March 2023.
+EPD advised no comment on the updated EM&A arrangement on 29 March 2023.
+The water quality and line-transect monitoring were then temporarily suspended from 30 March 2023 onward.
+A two-week advance notice will be made by the Contractor prior to resumption of marine construction works.
+The water quality monitoring and line-transection monitoring will be resumed upon the resumption of marine construction works with updated EM&A schedule within one day after receiving the notification from contractor. - A7.
+Two complaints were received by the Environmental Protection Department on 28 June 2023 and referred to the ET and IEC on 28 June 2023.
+The complaints were related to construction dust and insufficient dust control measures.
+After the investigation, dust suppression measures are considered sufficient and effective to control fugitive dust from construction works.